Te Whau Pathway will be a 12km shared path along the western edge of the Whau River between Te Atatū Peninsula and Green

-We will also prepare and publish a report on the feedback received and any changes made to the route and design.
+Once this is completed, we will prepare a report on the feedback received and any changes made to the route and design.
 We expect to publish the report here in late July 2017.
-If you provided your contact details when you gave us feedback, we will notify you when the report is available.
+If you provided your contact details when you gave feedback, we will notify you when the report is available.

 We will seek further community feedback at later stages of the project, including as part of the consent process.